 Error-Free 2005 Kansas Quarters

-- Circulated quarters are worth face value, which is $0.25.
+- Circulated quarters have a worth equal to its face value which is $0.25.

-- Uncirculated quarters can be worth more, based on their condition.
-A coin with a grade of MS 63 is worth $0.75, while a coin with a grade of MS 65 can be worth $5.
+- Uncirculated quarters will have a high value based on condition.
+The coin with a grade of MS 63 has a value of $0.75, and coins with a grade of MS 65 are $5.

 Read also: How Much Does a Roll of Pennies Weigh